Sound of Guns: Digital Forensics of Gun Audio Samples meets Artificial Intelligence: Dataset description

 Figure~\ref{fig:sound_sample_freq} shows the \ac{PSD} as a function of time and frequency (spectrogram) associated with the muzzle blast in Fig.~\ref{fig:sound_sample}.
 We consider both the bi-dimensional and the three-dimensional representation of the spectrogram.
 We observe that the muzzle blast (time less than 5ms) takes all the frequency components between 0 and 24KHz with a significant power spanning between -30dB (lower frequencies) and -80dB (higher frequencies).
 As soon as the blast finishes, the echoes take the frequencies less than 18KHz with a decreasing power between -40dB and -60dB.
 The aforementioned spectrogram components constitute the input for the training process of our neural network.

 We identify two more critical parameters affecting our algorithm performance: the \emph{number of frequency bins} and the \emph{number of time slots}.
 For our analysis, we adopted the \emph{spectrogram} function of MATLAB-R2019b considering as input the acoustic sample (0.1 seconds from the beginning of the blast), a window of size $w=44$ to divide the signal into segments and performing windowing according to the Hann function, $no = \lfloor{w/2}\rfloor$ as the number of overlapping samples between adjacent segments, $fl = 65$ as the FFT length, and $fs = 48000$ as the number of samples per seconds acquired by the microphone.
-Assuming the previous parameters, the \emph{spectrogram} function returns the \ac{PSD} at $\lfloor{fl/2 + 1}\rfloor$ frequencies and $\lfloor{\frac{length(x) - no}{w - no}}\rfloor$ time bins, where $x$ is the vector of the acoustic samples.
-For instance, in the previous example, the frequency range (0 to 24KHz) has been divided into 65 bins, while the time has been divided into 46 slots.
+Assuming the previous parameters, the \emph{spectrogram} function returns the \ac{PSD} of $(fl + 1)/2$ frequencies and $\lfloor{\frac{length(x) - no}{w - no}}\rfloor$ time bins, where $x$ is the vector of the acoustic samples being equal to $0.21 \cdot fs =10080$ sample---we considered the first 0.21 seconds after the first abrupt change as per Fig.~\ref{fig:sound_sample}.
+For instance, in the previous example, the frequency range (0 to 24KHz) has been divided into 33 bins, while the time has been divided into 46 slots.